-GOP senator, business leaders urge prompt Biden transition
+Republicans, biz leaders push for action on Biden transition

 Meanwhile, more than 160 business leaders asked GSA chief Emily Murphy to immediately acknowledge Biden as president-elect and begin the transition to a new administration.
 “Withholding resources and vital information from an incoming administration puts the public and economic health and security of America at risk,’’ the business letters said in an open letter to Murphy.

+Murphy, who was appointed by Trump, has yet to certify Biden as the winner of the presidential election, stalling the process of officially launching the transition.
+Trump has publicly refused to accept defeat and has launched a series of court battles across the country making baseless claims of widespread voter fraud and seeking to overturn the election results.

+Portman said it was “only prudent” for GSA to begin the transition process immediately.

-Among those signing the letter were Jon Gray, president of the Blackstone private equity firm; Robert Bakish, president and CEO of ViacomCBS Inc.; Henry Kravis, the co-chief executive of Kohlberg Kravis Roberts & Co., another private equity giant; David Solomon, CEO at Goldman Sachs; and George H. Walker, CEO of the investment firm Neuberger Berman and a second cousin to former President George W. Bush.
+Among those signing the letter from business leaders were Jon Gray, president of the Blackstone private equity firm; Robert Bakish, president and CEO of ViacomCBS Inc.; Henry Kravis, the co-chief executive of Kohlberg Kravis Roberts & Co., another private equity giant; David Solomon, CEO at Goldman Sachs; and George H. Walker, CEO of the investment firm Neuberger Berman and a second cousin to former President George W. Bush.

 The renewed calls for an official transition came as Biden is building out his administration with key picks for national security and foreign policy roles.
 Former Secretary of State John Kerry will lead the incoming administration’s effort to combat climate change, while Alejandro Mayorkas will be nominated as Homeland Security secretary.